“John B. Calhoun,” Wikipedia

 - Male sexual deviation (homosexuality).

 - Increased attacks by non-dominant males on each other with no responding defense.

-The social breakdown continued after the last surviving birth even though the overcrowding had abated.
+The social breakdown continued after the last surviving birth.
 The overpopulation triggered a social response that continued even when the population dwindled.
 During this period, females ceased to reproduce at all.
 The males withdrew completely, never engaging in courtship or fighting.
 They only ate, drank, slept, and groomed themselves—all solitary pursuits.
 They looked so exceptionally well-groomed and sleek, the researchers called them “the beautiful ones.”
 (See posting Hikikomori and Otaku, 12/22/2013)